pkuzc/pkuzc.github.io/_pages/about.md

   - /about.html
 ---

-This is Zhang Chao's home on the web!
+This is Chao Zhang's home on the web!
 Welcome!

+I am an Mphil student in Peking University.
+Before that, I obtained my Bachelor degree at School of Mathematical Sciences, Peking University in 2016.
+In addition, I'm a research assistant in Department of Finance, Chinese University of Hong Kong.

+Recently, I am interested in how to implement machine learning in finance.